aaaa760/ZooMS/README.md

 3. Install dependencies: `npm install`.

-4. Again cd to server and do `npm install` for server
+4. Again cd to server and do `npm install` for server folder

-5. for running type `npm start` in terminal with zooms as path
+5. For running type `npm start` in terminal with zooms as path

-6. for running of server `node index.js` and change `db.config` with your sql details
+6. For running of server `node index.js` and change `db.config` with your sql details

+## Adding database to your local system

+1. Create a data base names zooms in your mysql local type `create database zooms;`

+2. Type  `use zooms;`

+3. source `zooms.sql`

 ## License